mixaverros88/dockerized-java-e-commerce-app/README.md

     </server>
 </servers>
 ```
-You can run the below command in order to deploy the artifact in your local tomcat server
+You can run the below command in order to deploy the artifact in your local wildfly server
 ```
-mvn clean tomcat7:deploy
+mvn clean wildfly:deploy
 ```
 ### :scroll: Database instructions ###
 You can use the dataBase.sql in order to create the poll database and insert some values.